eughanbell/JH03/README.md

 ```
 curl -w "\n" -X POST -F file=@path/to/my/file.pdb "0.0.0.0:8000/upload_pdb/"

-# or, give the uploaded file some properties
+# Can customise the uploaded protein properties

 curl -w "\n" -X POST -F file=@path/to/my/file.pdb "0.0.0.0:8000/upload_pdb/?db=mydb&score=0.4"
 ```

 * see `example_scripts/` or the fastapi docs at `0.0.0.0:8000/docs` for more info/examples.

-### Changing Scoring Weights
+#### Changing Scoring Weights

-The container picks which structure to return based on it's properties.
+Protein structures are selected based on their properties.

 The weights used to score proteins can be changed by the user without rebuilding containers.
 See the `config` folder README for details.

-In brief, adding a folder called `config` next to `compose.yaml`, one can put yaml files into this folder and they will change the weights when the containers are run with docker compose.
+In brief, adding a folder called `config` next to the `compose.yaml`file , one can put text files into this folder and they will change the weights when the containers are run with docker compose.

 ## Protein Structure Prediction